PierreChouteau/DeepLearningWithAudio/02_ddsp/training/README.md

 ## Using Aalto computers

 If you want to train on Aalto computers, see our [Using Aalto computers](../../using-aalto-computers.md) document.
-After logging into Aalto computers, follow the below instructions (starting with `ffmpeg`).
+After connecting to the Aalto computers, follow the instructions below (starting with `ffmpeg`).

 For training on the Triton computing cluster, see also [Training DDSP on Triton](triton/README.md).